fireinrain/github-trending/TrendsHist.md

 ## C

+* 【2025-01-02】[KreitinnSoftware / MiceWine-Application](https://github.com/KreitinnSoftware/MiceWine-Application) - MiceWine is a project that aims to run Windows applications and games on Android smartphones.
 * 【2025-01-01】[KreitinnSoftware / MiceWine\-Application](https://github.com/KreitinnSoftware/MiceWine-Application) - MiceWine is a project that aims to run Windows applications and games on Android smartphones
 * 【2025-01-01】[bmorcelli / M5Stick\-Launcher](https://github.com/bmorcelli/M5Stick-Launcher) - App launcher for M5StickC, M5StickC Plus, M5StickC Plus 2 and M5Cardputer
 * 【2024-12-31】[toniebox\-reverse\-engineering / teddycloud](https://github.com/toniebox-reverse-engineering/teddycloud) - teddyCloud is an open source server replacement for the Boxine Cloud